 - Adaptability and flexibility – The ability to work effectively in the midst of changing needs, conditions and work responsibilities.

 - Attention to detail - The ability to perform work tasks that require significant attention or understanding.

 - Decision making - The ability to work effectively when analyzing problems, organizing information, resolving issues or generating solutions.

 - Degree of self-supervision - The ability to work effectively without supervision, including working remotely or when a supervisor is not available.

 - Degree of supervisor responsibility - The ability to work effectively in the role of supervisor, respecting organizational values and policies while meeting objectives.

 - Exposure to confrontational situations - The ability to work effectively when confronted by an individual or when encountering confrontational situations requiring the employee to take action.
-The confrontation may be in person or over the telephone.
-The employee may be encountering an individual whose behaviour is argumentative, verbally or physically aggressive or abusive, insistent, hostile, loud, threatening or disruptive.

 - Exposure to distractions - The ability to work effectively in the presence of visual, auditory or other distractions.

 - Tolerance of stressful environments - The ability to work effectively in a stressful environment, which may be caused by workplace processes or physical hazards such as noise, lighting, scents, chemicals and others.

 - Exposure to distressed people - The ability to work effectively when exposed to emotionally individuals in person or over the phone, or other communication channels such as social media.